jbatnozic/hobgoblin-engine/EngineCore/Modules/QAO/README.md

 - **Draw1:** The game world is drawn.
 You can have each object resposible for drawing its own state, or have one object that draws everything,
 - **Draw2:** Same as `Draw1` basically.
-But, because things drawn later appear on top of those drawn before, it can sometimes be useful to have 2 separate Draw events to it's easier to order everything properly.'
+But, because things drawn later appear on top of those drawn before, it can sometimes be useful to have 2 separate Draw events to it's easier to order everything properly.
 - **DrawGUI:** A GUI always goes on top of everything else, so it's natural to draw it last.
 (Also, it's worth noting that a GUI is usually drawn relative to the 'window' coordinate system and not the 'game world' coordinate system.)
 - **FinalizeFrame:** Code that absolutely must run after everything else.
 Usually you'll only have 2 actions here: